raghudevan/learn-webapp/README.md

 # Pre-requisites, what to install and more!

 ## SCM(source code management) AKA versioning
 * So you'll need something to version your code.
-[Git](https://github.com/raghudevan/learn-webapp/blob/master/docs/git/installation.md) is the best! (only option IMO)
+Git is the best! (only option IMO).
+[Go here](https://github.com/raghudevan/learn-webapp/blob/master/docs/git/installation.md) for instructions on how to install git

 ## Code editor of choice